Benchmarked engineering qualifications

 How do I get EngTech?

-SOE is committed to ensuring all members gain access to the qualification right for them, you will need to demonstrate, through application, that you meet the standard required, there are two ways to do this:
+SOE is committed to ensuring all members gain access to the qualification that is right for them.
+You will need to demonstrate, through application, that you meet the standard required.
+There are two ways to do this:

 Key members of the engineering world, working to maintain performance and efficiency